arangodb/docs/3.8/arangosearch.md

 Conversely, there will be no match if an array index is specified but `trackListPositions` is disabled.

-String tokens (see [Analyzers](../analyzers.html)) are also indexed individually, but not all Analyzer types return multiple tokens.
+String tokens are also indexed individually, but only some Analyzer types return multiple tokens.
 If the Analyzer does, then comparison tests are done per token/word.
 For example, given the field `text` is analyzed with `"text_en"` and contains the string `"a quick brown fox jumps over the lazy dog"`, the following